ja1umi/MUTIF09Project/HD6120Eval/Schematic/README.md

 Another caveat is that Arduino Mega 2560 has *only* 8 kB of SRAM.
 I know that there is plenty enough room, at least compared with popular Arduino Uno, for most of purposes.

 However, this is not true for this project.
 HD-6120's memory is implemented as an array on Arduino's SRAM.
-Please rememer that HD-6120 has a 15-bit address space in total, arranged in to 4 k words x 8 *fields* for both main- and panel memory.
+Please rememer that HD-6120 has a 15-bit (12 bits + 3 bits for EMA) address space in total, arranged in to 4 k words x 8 *fields* for both main- and panel memory.
 HD-6120's one (1) word consists of 12 bits and therefore it occupies 2 bytes (uint16_t type).
 Taken together, maximum of 128 kB (32 x 2 k words) of SRAM is required!

-The above mentioned issues is very likely to resolved by use of a more powerful microcontroller board insted of Arduino Mega 2560.
+The above mentioned issues is very likely to resolved by use of a more faster microcontroller board insted of Arduino Mega 2560.
 Arduino Due and Nucleo-F767ZI seem good.
 The followings are pros and cons;

     Arduino Due
     Pros:
         (1) more memory is available (64 kB + 32 kB SRAM),
         (2) the same Arduino IDE can be used.
     Cons:
-        (1) less poweful than Nucleo-F767ZI
+        (1) faster than Mega 2560 but slower than Nucleo-F767ZI
-        (2) Software has to be re-written or at least, modified.
+        (2) software has to be re-written or at least, modified.
         (3) level shifting (5V -> 3.3V) circuitry is necessary.

     Nucleo-F767ZI
     Pros:
-        (1) much more memory is available (512 kB SRAM) (2) more powerful than Arduino Due
+        (1) much more memory is available (512 kB SRAM) (2) faster than Arduino Due
         (3) 5V-tolerant pins are available.
 No level shifter (5V -> 3.3V) may be necessary.
     Cons:
         (1) software has to be re-written.
-        (2) less popular and availability (?)
+        (2) less popularity and less availability (?)

-It is worth to gather information about Teensy.
+I think that it is a time to gather information about Teensy.